Polymyalgia Rheumatica (PMR)

 Catherine Burt Driver, MD, is board certified in internal medicine and rheumatology by the American Board of Internal Medicine.
 Dr. Driver is a member of the American College of Rheumatology.
 She currently is in active practice in the field of rheumatology in Mission Viejo, Calif., where she is a partner in Mission Internal Medical Group.

-- Polymyalgia rheumatica and giant cell arteritis facts
+- Polymyalgia rheumatica facts

 - What is polymyalgia rheumatica?